alexerdmann/HER/README.md

 # HER: Humanities Entity Recognizer

 HER is an easy-to-use tool designed to help Digital Humanists automate much of the process of identifying entities like persons or places in large text corpora.
-She robustly handles different types of entities, different languages, styles, and domains, and varying levels of structure in texts.
+It robustly handles different types of entities, different languages, styles, and domains, and varying levels of structure in texts.

 ## Getting Started

 ### Overview

-HER will walk you through the process of tailoring a system to automatically identify and distinguish whatever types of entities you desire in whatever texts you provide her with.
+HER will walk you through the process of tailoring a system to automatically identify and distinguish whatever types of entities you desire in whatever texts you provide.
 The process, generally speaking, will be as follows:

 * You give HER all relevant data and define the types of entities you want to identify in said data
-* She prompts you to annotate these types of entities in a small *seed* sample text
+* HER prompts you to annotate these types of entities in a small *seed* sample text
-* Based on said seed, she ranks all sentences in the corpus that you have not yet annotated based on how useful they should be for helping HER to learn to identify these entity types automatically
+* Based on said seed, the system ranks all sentences in the corpus that you have not yet annotated based on how useful they should be for helping HER to learn to identify these entity types automatically
-* She requests you to start annotating the ranked sentences
+* HER requests you to start annotating the ranked sentences
 * You can stop annotating at any time and check if HER has learned to identify entities with acceptable accuracy by requesting HER to attempt to automatically find all entities in the remaining unannotated sentences and compile a list of all unique, identified entities
 * You will evaluate the quality of these outputs and decide if your manual labor seems more valuably spent annotating more sentences or post editing said outputs
 * You will rejoice over the great efficiency with which you identified all these entities and sally forth to apply them to whatever nefarious application you're planning